 One Function of Drilling Mud Is To Clean the Hole Bottom.

-This feature has been accomplished successfully with drilling fluids that exhibit a high “spurt loss, initial filtration” by helping equalize pressures above and below the chip.
+This feature has been accomplished with drilling fluids that exhibit a high “spurt loss, initial filtration” by helping equalize pressures above and below the chip.

 The Task of Drilling Fluid Is To Carry Drilling Cuttings to the Surface.

-Transporting the cuttings that are removed from below the bit is a huge and important function of drilling fluid or mud.
+Transporting the cuttings removed below the bit is a huge and important function of drilling fluid or mud.
 The fluid velocity in the annulus must exceed the downward falling rate, or slip velocity, of the cuttings (Fig.2).
 Mud weight, fluid viscosity, suspension, and gelation properties of the mud affect its carrying capacity.
 Laminar and turbulent flow regimes exhibit different lifting capabilities.

 Removal of Cuttings from Mud at the Surface.

-Drilling Fluid Is Able To Minimize Formation Damage.
+Drilling Fluid Can Minimize Formation Damage.

 The protection of potential pay zones is important for drilling fluid.
 The deposition of a filter cake that allows the drilling operation to continue and protects a productive zone is often a forgotten consideration of a mud system.
 The formation damage is generally a reduction in permeability near the wellbore with perhaps a slight porosity reduction.
-The problem can be severe in low-permeability reservoirs or reservoirs with high clay content.
+The problem can be severe in low-permeability reservoirs or with high clay content.